It might not be January just yet, but it’s never too early to start making some eco-friendly resolutions you can really stick to.

 Borrowing instead of buying is also a good idea – instead of purchasing new books and movies, share with your mates.
 Power tools and other appliances are also good to share, plus you’ll cut down on the number of barely-used appliances cluttering up your closet or garage.

-9. Boycott excessive packaging
+10. Boycott excessive / single-use packaging

 We all saw that heartbreaking episode of Blue Planet, with the mummy whale hanging on to her calf who had died after ingesting plastic waste.
 And we all want to do something about it.
 Whether it’s fruit & veg, makeup, clothing or toiletries, stay away from brands who over package their products – in today’s polluted world, it’s an increasingly irresponsible move.
+Check out my guide to Cardiff’s zero waste shops for inspiration.